objcio/articles/2015-02-09-photo-extension.md

 further.

 There are some complexities associated with creating photo editing extensions, but few of these are unique.
-Creating an intuitive interface and interaction pattern is as much of a challenge as it is for mobile image editing apps, as is the image algorithm design and optimization.
+Creating an intuitive interface and designing image processing algorithms are both as challenging for image editing extensions as they are for complete image editing apps.

 It remains to be seen how many users are aware of these third-party image editing extensions, but they have the potential to increase your app's exposure.